VedantPatel124/VedantPatel124/README.md

 # Welcome to Vedant Patel's GitHub Profile! 👋

 Hello there!
-I'm Vedant Patel, a passinate Software Test Engineer (QA Engineer).
+I'm Vedant Patel, a passinate Software Developer/ Software Test Engineer (QA Engineer).
 Welcome to my GitHub profile.

 ## About Me

-- 🌟 I'm passionate about Software Testing, QA and Android App Development.
+- 🌟 I'm passionate about Software Development, Testing, QA and Android App Development.
 - 🎓 Graduated from Carleton University with a Master of Engineering degree in Software Engineering.
 - 📚 Always eager to learn and explore new technologies.